dodopizza/prometheus-shell-exporter/README.md

 ## Metrics

 Shell Exporter exposes metrics based on your `Powershell` or `Bash` scripts names.
+Examples of scripts can be finded at `metrics` folder

 | Script name                                      | Metric name                                  |
 | -------------------------------------------------|----------------------------------------------|